DanielOdozi/printf/README.md

 5- individual attempts
 6- peer review and corrections
 7- individual attempts
-8- merge commits
+8- merge commits and push
-9- push to repo
-10- Move to the next problem-
+9- Move to the next problem-